 As for the benefits you can expect of light therapy for acne, a clinical study showed that results from the Neutrogena Light Therapy Acne Mask began in as little as one week and continued to improve over time.
 Nearly 100% of users showed fewer breakouts at twelve weeks with daily use.
 As for me personally, I can absolutely confirm that I’ve seen a reduction in the appearance, size, and redness of breakouts.
 My skin feels and looks great– and wearing this mask for ten minutes a day while I work, do yoga, or chat on the phone sure beats going to my Dermatologist’s office for a chemical peel or a $500 light therapy treatment.

 Oh, and the only real caveat to remember is that you shouldn’t use the Neutrogena Light Therapy Acne Mask with any products containing an active ingredient, like Salicylic Acid, Benzoyl Peroxide, or Adapalene.
 I like to use Clean & Clear Makeup Dissolving Facial Cleansing Wipes, since they’re portable, easy to use, and they work like a dream to instantly lift away all traces of oil, dirt, and even waterproof mascara– all without over-drying your skin.

 If you or someone you know may want to try the acne mask, you can pick one up at Walmart in the beauty aisle.
-Also, if you finish your 30 treatments and still love your light therapy acne mask as much as I do, you can purchase a Neutrogena activator for $14.97 at Walmart each month to continue treatment.
+Also, if you finish your 30 treatments and still love your light therapy acne mask as much as I do, you can purchase a Neutrogena activator for under $15 each month to continue treatment.
 No need to ever buy a new mask!
 Has anyone else given it a try yet?
 What did you think about the benefits of light therapy for acne?